benbardev/benbardev.github.io/_posts/2023-05-14-cloud_learner.md

 </table>

 The plot below shows the number of training batches against the loss.
 While both the train and validation datasets have decreasing loss over the training cycles overfitting is not a problem.
-Towards the end of the training epochs the validation set loss flattens off sugesting additional training is not improving the model and is begining to overfit to the training set.
+Towards the end of the training epochs the validation set loss flattens off suggesting additional training is not improving the model and is beginning to overfit to the training set.